MaquestiauxTraining/spa-0-100-eui/readme.md

 For managing the NodeJS version, we recommend is usage.
 If will allow you to install multiple NodeJS version and switch between the different version.

-You can find NVM on [github](https://github.com/nvm-sh/nvm) .
+You can find NVM on github: <https://github.com/nvm-sh/nvm>

 Several internet site explain how to install it over the different existing OS (Linux, OSX and Windows).

 Below some site explaining how to install: